-The next design that we'll look into from "Episode II: Attack of the Clones" is the one she wears out on the meadows of Naboo: the "picnic" costume.
+The next design that I'll look into from "Episode II: Attack of the Clones" is the one she wears out on the meadows of Naboo: the "picnic" costume.

 The most obvious influence is, perhaps, found in the paintings of the Austrian painter Gustav Klimt (early 20th century), both in the coloration of the dress and the shape itself.

 |"Portrait of Adele Bloch-Bauer", Gustav Klimt (1907)|

 Klimt is pretty well known for his use of gold and bright colors in his paintings, as well as his integrations of nature within his art.
 The choice of color for this design is obviously taking a lot from Klimt's paintings, both in the use of gold and the choice of colors for the embroidered cloth and the ribbons.

 Though color-wise it's very different, the shape and type of cloth of the dress depicted in this painting are very reminiscent of Padme's picnic gown.
 From the low cut neckline to the pleated, flowing skirt and down to the use of chiffon for the dress.
 The main difference (aside, from the color) is the corset.
 Padme is wearing a corset, whilst the dress in the painting has the midsection wrapped around in more chiffon.
 This idea is modified in Padme's design and turned into the several ribbons that tape her lower arm.